UC Davis TERC Internships for Scholars

 Work with a team from TERC to develop a Citizen Science App to assess the condition of lakes in the south of Chile.

-Student will perform Total Kjeldal Nitrogen analyses for lake water samples from Lake Tahoe.
-Student may also perform Phophorus extractions from sediment core samples from Clear Lake.
+Interns will assist with nutrient chemistry analyses for water samples from Lake Tahoe and other project locations.
 Each analysis requires set up, glassware cleaning, sample inventory, standard preparation, SRM preparation, reagent preparation and final reading on the spectrophotometer.
-The data will then be assessed by the QA/QC standards set up by the Limnology lab.
+Responsibilities will vary depending on training and experience.
+Resulting data from each analysis will be assessed by the QA/QC standards set up by the Limnology lab.
 Once the data is passed, it will become a part of the long-term data set of Lake Tahoe.

 - Learn to use GPS equipment and tablets to georeferenced planting locations.